threefoldtech/js-sdk/docs/vdc/vdc_dashboard.md

 - The VDC setting home page:
   - `Compute Nodes tab` is the default tab for the VDC Kubernetes cluster, where the user can add or remove their VDC's nodes.
   ![vdc_setting](./images/vdc_setting.png)
-  - In the `Storage Nodes` tab the user can:
+  - In the `Storage Containers` tab the user can:
-    - Add/Delete storage nodes.
+    - Add/Delete storage containers.
     - Enable quantum storage.
     - Download [Z-stor](https://github.com/threefoldtech/0-stor_v2) configuration.
     - Download ZDBs information.